 Had Styron not been such a scribbler he might have realized that Heyerdahl’s book would catch the tiki wave that had been cresting in popular culture since U.S. troops came home from the Pacific.
 In 1947, James Michener won a Pulitzer for his Tales of the South Pacific, which were based on his service as a lieutenant commander in the New Hebrides Islands.
 The book was adapted by Rodgers and Hammerstein into the musical South Pacific that premiered in 1949 on Broadway and ran for 1,925 performances.

-It was Ernest Raymond Beaumont-Gantt, who kicked off the mid-century tiki culinary craze.
-Raymond claimed to have been from Mandeville, LA, but grew up in Texas.
+It was wanna-be Cajun Ernest Raymond Beaumont-Gantt who kicked off the mid-century tiki culinary craze.
+Ernie claimed to have been from Mandeville, LA, but grew up in Texas.
 After sailing the South Pacific, he changed his name to Don Beach, moved to California in 1934, and opened a Polynesian-themed bar, ‘Don the Beachcomber,’ in Palm Springs.
 Three years later, Victor “Trader Vic” Bergeron, adopted a tiki theme for his restaurant in Oakland.

 It wasn’t long before tiki got a lot of surf all the way to the East Coast.
 During the 50s and well into the 60s, tiki parties were a popular spin on those must-have patio barbecues, involving smoky tiki torches, flimsy pastel furniture, neon paper leis, and loathsome drinks with irritating, teeny-tiny umbrellas.